Timbits cereal a novelty, but may dilute Tim Hortons brand, experts say

 RBI CEO Jose Cil recently said earnings were “not where we want them to be” at the chain.
 For its most recent quarter, RBI reported comparable sales, a key retail metric, at Tim Hortons fell 1.2 per cent in Canada and system-wide sales in the country dropped by 0.1 per cent, according to financial documents.

-A bevy of pilot programs and product launches arrived in an effort to boost sales.
+A bevy of pilot programs and product launches have arrived in an effort to boost sales.

 Whether that quest for sales led the company to extend its reach too far is a topic of frequent discussion among the faculty of Centennial College’s food media program, said the program’s culinary ambassador Rodney Bowers.